|Date of Birth||13 November 1955 , New York City, New York, USA|

 Whoopi Goldberg was born Caryn Elaine Johnson in the Chelsea section of Manhattan on November 13, 1955.
+Her mother, Emma (Harris), was a teacher and a nurse, and her father, Robert James Johnson, Jr., was a clergyman.
+Whoopi's recent ancestors were from Georgia, Florida, and Virginia.
 She worked in a funeral parlor and as a bricklayer while taking small parts on Broadway.
 She moved to California and worked with improv groups, including Spontaneous Combustion, and developed her skills as a stand-up comedienne.
 She came to prominence doing an HBO special and a one-woman show as Moms Mabley.
 She has been known in her prosperous career as a unique and socially conscious talent with articulately liberal views.
 Among her boyfriends were Ted Danson and Frank Langella.
 She was married three times and was once addicted to drugs.

 Goldberg received another smash hit role in Sister Act (1992).
 Her fish-out-of-water with some flash seemed to resonate with audiences and it was a box office smash.
 Whoopi starred in some highly publicized and moderately successful comedies of this time, including Made in America (1993) and Soapdish (1991).
 Goldberg followed up to her success with Sister Act 2: Back in the Habit (1993), which was well-received but did not seem to match up to the first.